The Architecture of OpenERP¶

 use only a web browser pointed at the OpenERP client-web server.

 It is best to use the web browser if the OpenERP server is some distance away (such as on another continent) because it is more tolerant of time delays.
 The web client is also easier to maintain, because it is generally already installed on users' computers.

 An OpenERP system is formed from three main components:

 the PostgreSQL database server, which contains all of the databases, each of which contains all data and most elements of the OpenERP system configuration,

 the OpenERP application server, which contains all of the enterprise logic and ensures that OpenERP runs optimally,

-the web server, a separate application called the Open Object client-web, which enables you to connect to OpenERP from standard web browsers and is not needed when you connect using a GTK client.
+the web server, a separate application called the Open Object client-web, which enables you to connect to OpenERP from standard web browsers.

 Terminology: Client-web – Server or Client?

 The client-web component can be thought of as a server or a client depending on your viewpoint.

 It acts as a web server to an end user connecting from a web browser, but it also acts as a client to the OpenERP application server.